 - No transported material contamination

-Belt ConveyorsBelt conveyors complement machines used in bulk material handling and mining systems.
-They are used as the main component in bulk material transport systems.
+Belt ConveyorsBelt conveyors complement machines used in mining and bulk material handling systems and are employed as the main component in material transport systems due to their 100% availability.

 In-Plant ConveyorsIn-plant conveyor systems are utilized within the mining, minerals processing, paper & pulp and power generation industries to receive/unload, stockpile, reclaim and deliver various material types within a plant.